You can purchase our finished samples or buy our pulp to start mixing and visioning with Zeoform.

-Yes, if products are made with plastic composites or made from wood fibres, then in short we can make it with Zeoform.
-We have many variations of how the material can be used, but if you are curious, Zeoform competes favourably for compression and tensile strength, hardness and durability etc – without using any toxic ingredients.
+Yes.
+If products are made with hard plastic composites or made from wood fibres then, then yes, you can make it with Zeoform.
+We have many variations of how the material can be used, just ask us how.
+Zeoform competes favourably for compression and tensile strength, hardness and durability, etc. ... without using any toxic ingredients.

 Zeoform is not just one material – but many – It can be made from a material as light as styrofoam to as dense as a hardwood.

-The density range covered by Zeoform materials starts with Low Density Zeoform LD at 0.5 g/cm3 at the lower reaching up to 1.5 g/cm3 for High Density Zeoform HD at the upper end (it should also be mentioned that density values as low as 0.3 g/cm3 may be obtained for porous Zeoform types).
+The density range covered by Zeoform materials starts with Low-Density Zeoform LD at 0.5 g/cm3 at the lower reaching up to 1.5 g/cm3 for High-Density Zeoform HD at the upper end (it should also be mentioned that density values as low as 0.3 g/cm3 may be obtained for porous Zeoform types).
 For comparison, at the lower end of the Zeoform density range, chipboard reveals a density of approximately 0.7 g/cm3, while PVC and PF-HM show density values of 1.4 g/cm3, close to the upper end of the range of Zeoform materials.
-PE-HD, with 0.95 g/cm3, shows a density in the mid-range of densities covered Zeoform materials.
+PE-HD, with 0.95 g/cm3, shows a density in the mid-range of densities covered by Zeoform materials.

 Note: The mechanical milling of Zeoform generates waste heat that may be captured, stored and used for further production.